-- 9. Candidates must present a thesis3 (100,000 words maximum) on the subject of their research and satisfy the examiners as specified in Ordinance X and its associated Regulations.
-The viva will be conducted in English. - 10.
-Except with the special permission4 of the relevant committee, every candidate is required to submit their thesis for examination for the degree of Doctor of Philosophy by no later than the end of the fourth year after their entry upon an approved course of full-time study. - 11.
+- 9. Candidates must present a thesis1 (100,000 words maximum) on the subject of their research and satisfy the examiners as specified in Ordinance X and its associated Regulations.
+There will also be an abstract in Chinese and the viva will be conducted in English. - 10.
+Except with the special permission of the relevant committee, every candidate is required to submit their thesis for examination for the degree of Doctor of Philosophy by no later than: - the end of the fourth year after their entry upon an approved course of full-time study and research where the standard period of study is three years - 11.
 As permitted in Ordinance X (Article 8), when the progress and quality of the candidate's research justify it, the relevant committee is empowered to reduce the required minimum period of study provided that no candidate shall submit for examination of the thesis before the completion of: - a total of two calendar years of full-time study - a total of three calendar years of part-time study - 12.
 Following examination, the examiners will be asked to make one of the following recommendations - a) Pass - b) Pass (subject to the correction of 'editorial and presentational corrections' or 'minor deficiencies'): these corrections must be made within four or twelve weeks respectively from the date of the oral examination.
 The internal examiner is responsible for ensuring that 'editorial and presentational corrections' or minor deficiencies are corrected by the candidate.
-The degree will not be awarded until confirmation that the corrections have been completed is received. - c) Referral (see 16 below) - d) Recommend award of MPhil5: for those candidates who fail to achieve the standard for the award of a PhD but who nevertheless satisfy the criteria for the award of the degree of MPhil. - e) Recommend award of MPhil5 (subject to the correction of 'editorial and presentational corrections' or 'minor deficiencies'): These corrections must be made within four or twelve weeks respectively from the date of the oral examination.
+The degree will not be awarded until confirmation that the corrections have been completed is received. - c) Referral (see 16 below) - d) Recommend award of MPhil2: for those candidates who fail to achieve the standard for the award of a PhD but who nevertheless satisfy the criteria for the award of the degree of MPhil. - e) Recommend award of MPhil2 (subject to the correction of 'editorial and presentational corrections' or 'minor deficiencies'): These corrections must be made within four or twelve weeks respectively from the date of the oral examination.
 The internal examiner is responsible for ensuring that 'editorial and presentational corrections' or 'minor deficiencies' are corrected by the candidate.
 The degree will not be awarded until confirmation that the corrections have been completed is received - f) Referral for MPhil1 (see 16 below) - g) Fail: the candidate has no further opportunity for submission. - 13.
 If the thesis is not considered to be of sufficiently high standard to recommend the award of the degree of Doctor of Philosophy but there is evidence of the potential of a successful PhD or MPhil submission, then on the recommendation of the examiners either: - a) The candidate will be granted permission to resubmit the work in a revised form for the degree of PhD within a period of eighteen months, on one occasion only and on payment of an additional fee. - b) The candidate will be granted permission to resubmit the work in a revised form for the degree of MPhil within a period of twelve months, on one occasion only and on payment of an additional fee. - 14.
-Any candidate whose thesis has been referred for the degree of PhD may, subject to approval by the Head of their School, exercise the option of resubmitting a revised thesis for consideration for the award of
+Any candidate whose thesis has been referred for the degree of PhD may, subject to approval by the Head of their School, exercise the option of resubmitting a revised thesis for consideration for the award of the degree of Master of Philosophy.

-3 Except where an alternative method of submission is stipulated in the Regulations for Ordinance X. In Schools where an alternative form of submission is permitted, specific regulations for the binding and presentation of the work are published.
+1 Except where an alternative method of submission is stipulated in the Regulations for Ordinance X. In Schools where an alternative form of submission is permitted, specific regulations for the binding and presentation of the work are published.